sfsu-joseo/CSC645/Extracredit/ProxyServer/README.md

 401 Unauthorized.
 Activate authentication in your proxy server and try again.
 ```

-GET request with authentification on.
+GET request with authentication 'on'.

 ```
 Your option <enter a number>: 2